pchchv/goInsta/README.md

-# goInsta
-Download your Instagram photos
+# Download your Instagram photos